dj0abr/QO-100-Amsat-Converter-Remote-Display/README.md

     1) install apache and php.
 You can use the script "prepare_apache" to do this.
     If php is not found then try php7 or similar.
     2) download (clone) all file to a new directory
-    3) to compile this software enter:
+    3) to compile the software enter:
-> make
+        make
-    4) to install this software enter:
-> sudo make install
+    4) to install this software enter: sudo make install this installs the software and copies the web site files into the webserver directory
     5) start the program by entering:  ./amsatdisplay

 # showing the display